Research Associate

 • Fresh fruit, tea, coffee, and snacks in the office

-• Organised summer events for staff
+• Organised team events

 Subscribe to Future Tech Insights for the latest jobs & insights, direct to your inbox.